-Improvements to five north/south streets (Field, Akard, Ervay, St. Paul and Harwood Streets to the transit mall) were completed in 2008.
+Improvements to five north/south streets (Field, Akard, Ervay, St. Paul and Harwood Streets to the Transit Mall) were completed in 2008.
 An extension of the north/south improvement project (from the Transit Mall to Ross Avenue) was also completed in 2008.
 These improvements included widened sidewalks, street repaving, street furniture, lighting, new crosswalks and street trees.

-Browder Street pedestrian plaza improvements are complete, enhancing the block's connection and providing street-level activation between Commerce Street and Jackson Street (but has been interrupted by AT&T Discovery District construction then Covid-19).
-AT&T's and Discovery District was completed in 2020, during fiscal year 2019-2020.
-The AT&T Discovery District includes private investment approximately \$30 million in street and plaza improvements as a result of AT&T's commitment to invest in their global headquarters.
+Browder Street pedestrian plaza improvements are complete, enhancing the block's connection and providing street-level activation between Commerce Street and Jackson Street.
+AT&T's Discovery District is underway, causing temporary conflicts with the improvements.
+The AT&T Discovery District includes private investment of approximately \$30 million in street and plaza improvements as a result of AT&T's commitment to invest in their global headquarters.
 The private investment associated with the building enhancements is estimated to be \$100 million, of which a portion of the buildings are within the City Center TIF District boundary.